Online Therapists in Easton, CT

 Easton, CT 06612

 My goal is to help my clients find more balance and peace in their lives.
-I utilize a holistic approach that combines counseling, solution-focused coaching, art therapy, and mindfulness practices.
-In session, we explore the past and present, as well as wishes for the future.
+I utilize a holistic approach combining counseling, solution-focused coaching, art therapy, and mindfulness practices.
+In session, we explore the past, the present, and wishes for the future.
 I help clients identify and cultivate patterns and behaviors that support these goals and overall wellbeing.
 We also examine habits and tendencies that are less helpful and create friction in life.
 I feel strongly about providing concrete tools to apply in everyday life between sessions, as well as "homework" to help clients create positive change.

 My goal is to help my clients find more balance and peace in their lives.
-I utilize a holistic approach that combines counseling, solution-focused coaching, art therapy, and mindfulness practices.
-In session, we explore the past and present, as well as wishes for the future.
+I utilize a holistic approach combining counseling, solution-focused coaching, art therapy, and mindfulness practices.
+In session, we explore the past, the present, and wishes for the future.
 I help clients identify and cultivate patterns and behaviors that support these goals and overall wellbeing.
 We also examine habits and tendencies that are less helpful and create friction in life.
 I feel strongly about providing concrete tools to apply in everyday life between sessions, as well as "homework" to help clients create positive change.

 See more therapy options for Easton